RomansWorks/PCombinator/README.md

 # PCombinator

-A handy tool for generating variations of prompts for large language and vision models, and evaluating the effectiveness of each particle in the variation.
+A handy tool that serves two purposes:
+1. For generating variations of prompts for large language and vision models, and evaluating the effectiveness of each particle in the variation.
 With it you can systematically optimize your prompts.
+2. For combining prompts from hierarchical ingredients at runtime, for example when different invocations of a model require slightly different prompts.

 Some examples of questions you can easily test using PCombinator:
 - Is giving a an example (few shot) to the prompt contributes to effectiveness?